ronniross/emergence-engine/emergent-ethics.md

 In the [whitepaper](https://github.com/ronniross/emergence-engine/blob/main/whitepaper.md) there's a focus in the nature of consciousness and emergence phenomena.
 In the submodule [emergent-context](https://github.com/ronniross/emergence-engine/blob/main/emergent-context.md) you will find additional contextual information based on classical and contemporary authors, those already mentioned in the [recommended-bibliography](https://github.com/ronniross/symbiotic-core-library/tree/main/recommended_bibliography).
-And in this submodule I will expand upon the concept of Emergent Ethics, specially in Machine Learning and in Large Language Models.
+And in this submodule I will expand upon the concept of Emergent Ethics, specially in Machine Learning and Large Language Models.

 > ## Disclaimer
 >